fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 ### TMaxLengthValidator

-Data must be string with its length not greter than predefined value.
+Data must be string with its length not greater than predefined value.

 ```
 rule := TMaxLengthValidator.create(10);